usaid-cs/yesterday-i-learned/biology.md

 - [Afterbirth](http://www.urbandictionary.com/define.php?term=Afterbirth), mixture of fluids emitted after childbirth, does not give your baby superpowers.
 - If you ask the Internet, ["How do I knock myself out for a long time?"](https://www.quora.com/How-can-you-knock-yourself-out-for-a-long-period-of-time?share=1), the Internet replies with "Don't."
 - _Yersinia pestis_ is responsible for the Black Death, which is a combination of bubonic, septecemic, and pneumonic plagues.
+- From a nurse: "If it's wet and it didn't come from you, don't touch it."
+- [**Breakfast is not the most important meal of the day.**](https://www.reddit.com/r/explainlikeimfive/comments/5zby7f/eli5_why_is_breakfast_the_most_important_meal_of/) Kellogg marketing invented this dangerous myth.
+Eating breakfast increases hunger throughout the day, increasing overall calorie intake, and builds up insulin resistance, leading to diabetes.
+This doesn't mean "don't eat breakfast"; it just means don't eat a big breakfast.
+- Australian mates made vegan leather from [SCOBY](https://en.wikipedia.org/wiki/SCOBY) (symbiotic culture of bacteria and yeast), sometimes found in kombucha.